 Developing talent, transferring skills

 In an extremely competitive recruitment market, individuals with a technical bias are increasingly being promoted into management positions with no experience and they are being challenged.
-CNet is therefore providing a framework for technical people to gain management skills.
+CNet Training is therefore providing a framework for technical people to gain management skills.

 Data centre businesses want to retain their staff and one of the ways they are doing this is to support further educational opportunities and personal development, such as the Masters Degree in Data Centre Leadership and Management.
-The distance learning programme has been developed by CNet, in partnership with Anglia Ruskin University, and the first graduation will take place in October.
+The distance learning programme has been developed by CNet Training, in partnership with Anglia Ruskin University, and the first graduation will take place in October.

 The course not only targets individuals that are continuing on a career path but also those who wish to migrate into the data centre environment, transferring applicable, traditional skills from other sectors.
 According to Stevens, the industry needs to look for talent and knowledge beyond the four walls of the data centre.
-CNet is therefore looking at best practice in other mission critical industries to evaluate where this could be applicable.
+CNet Training is therefore looking at best practice in other mission critical industries to evaluate where this could be applicable.